 "We'd better pack up and get ready," Tai said, looking at the others.
 "It's not just Davis and the others going on this trip."

-"What about the lot outside the TV station?"
+"What about by the TV station?"
 Patamon asked.
 "That's big enough."

 "OK, but what do we pack?"
 Sora asked.
 "How long will we be gone?"

 "I can go really, really fast!"
 Chibomon boasted, "like, pshooooo!"
 He swung his head-tail around to emphasize something nobody could figure out.